-Stephens’ thorough knowledge of industry techniques and seasoned management skills enable us to provide strategic solutions for our clients.
+Stephens’ thorough knowledge of industry techniques and seasoned management skills enable us to provide strategic public finance solutions for our clients.
 We serve in transactions as municipal advisor, sole manager, senior manager, co-senior manager or co-manager for issuers.

 A Q&A with Senior Vice President Jack Truemper